Winchester: Roman period

-Medieval period

-Post-Roman Winchester
+Post-Roman

 Despite the Roman withdrawal from Britain, urban life continued much as it had done into the mid fifth century.
-The settlement reduced in size, but work was carried out to improve the city's defences.
+The settlement was reduced in size, but work was carried out to improve the city's defences.
 The city may have functioned as a centre for a religious community or a royal palace, as they continued to use the Christian cemeteries established in the Roman period.

 Winchester appears in early Welsh literature and is commonly identified as the city of Cair Guinntguic listed among the 28 cities of Britain in the History of the Britons (commonly attributed to Nennius).
 The city is known as Caerwynt in Modern Welsh.